newtotems/eleventy-base-blog/posts/what-is-a-sheet-mask.md

 ---
-title: What is a sheet mask?
+title: What is a sheet mask? / The Face Pack Blog
 description: Sheet masks have exploded in popularity recently but what are they, how do they work and what sheet mask is best?
 date: 2020-10-01
 limage: /img/holding-a-sheet-mask.jpg